Saturday, March 28th

 4th Annual Aggie Wallace Bagpipe Competition

-For the third time in many years, there will be a bagpipe competition at this year’s Highland Festival and Games.
+The 4th annual Aggie Wallace Bagpipe Competition will be held April 4th and 5th at the Bellows Air Force Station in Waimanalo, one week after this year’s Highland Festival and Games.
 All pipers whatever ages and playing abilities are invited to come and participate.
-You will enter the competition at the Festival.

 The competition is named for Aggie Wallace who is recognized as the first individual who trained and organized Hawaii residents in the art of playing the bagpipe and organized them into the first local bagpipe band.
 Aggie came to Hawaii in 1938 on the invitation of E.K.
 Fernandez who immediately put her to work with his traveling carnival.
 She was born in Canada, the daughter of a Pipe Major, emigrated to Canada with her family and ended up playing on Vaudeville and in Hollywood where she met E.K. and the rest is history.